2CatStudios/LightYear/README.md

 ###c.
 Advantages
 ---

-The best thing about IF as a genre, and Light Year as an engine, is that it allows anyone to craft a story, a game.
+The best thing about IF as a genre, and LightYear as an engine, is that it allows anyone to craft a story, a game.
 No programming knowledge, modeling expertise, or level-design skills are required, and the turn around time is nearly immediate.
 Absolutely everyone has indulged their creativity at one time or another, pretending they were in a different situation, making up stuff as they went along.
 Developing an IF is just like that, although you might want to put a little planning into it.

 We're being ambiguous about what can be created here on purpose.
 Sure, you can produce a dungeon to explore, replete with deviously trapped containers and trip wires at every other passage, or a a fully decked-out spaceship with hundreds of rooms, but you're not limited to those common tropes.
 Want to write a mystery about some little town near Arizona, USA, in which aliens have crashed?
 A horror adventure where the player is trapped in a snowed-in cabin?
 Or, how about a secondary school drama?
 Maybe a trilogy?
-Light Year gives you the tools to create whatever you can dream up, empowering you to let your imagination loose, share your games with the world, and experience new and unique situations, which are only possible through the medium of interactive fiction.
+LightYear gives you the tools to create whatever you can dream up, empowering you to let your imagination loose, share your games with the world, and experience new and unique situations, which are only possible through the medium of interactive fiction.